 Construction of this option will also allow the existing SW Elwert Road and SW Edy Road alignments and intersection to remain in use until construction of the realigned roadway is nearly complete.
-The 2016 Preliminary Concept Plan estimated this option to be the least costly and have less impacts to the environment however, additional analysis is needed to review the two options.
+Analysis of the estimated construction costs indicates that this option, while expensive, is the least costly financially and to the environment, as well as the least impact on local and commuter traffic during construction.